How to Set Up an Offshore Trust in St. Kitts and Nevis

 - Bonds: To take legal action against trust property, the creditor must provide a bond in the amount of US$25,000.

-- Statute of Elizabeth: This legislation is the foundation for fraudulent conveyance law, both in the United States and the United Kingdom, and it was the first of its kind.
+- Statute of Elizabeth: This legislation is the foundation for fraudulent conveyance law in the United States and the UK and was the first of its kind.
 However, under Nevis trust law, it is overruled.

 - Statute of limitations: Nevis has a short statute of limitations of 1–2 years, depending on the specific circumstances, providing a very narrow window in which a creditor can take action.